uhryvacheuski/uhryvacheuski/README.md

 <h1>I'm looking for internship opportunities in Machine Learning/Artificial Intelligence</h1>

 - 👋 Working as Market Analyst @ Refinitiv, LSEG Business
-- 👀 Bachelor's degree in Finance and Accounting
+- 🎓 Bachelor's degree in Finance and Accounting
-- 👀 Student of Gdansk University of Technology
+- 📕Student of Gdansk University of Technology
-- 🌱 Member of Scientific Circle Data Science Club
+- 🔍Member of Scientific Circle Data Science Club
-- 💞️ Like to solve complicated tasks, especially ML and Data Science tasks
+- 🧮Like to solve complicated tasks, especially ML and Data Science tasks
-- 📫 I like to play the guitar (and other music instruments) at my free time
+- 🎸I like to play the guitar (and other music instruments) at my free time

 <h2>Connect with me</h2>